Tezumie/p5play-Tile-Map-Editor/README.md

 *NOTE: It will only update from typing or pasting once the dimensions of ur string/pasted tilemap are accurate for the canvas set size*

-## Live Demo

-You can access the live version of the Tile Map Editor [here](https://tezumie.github.io/p5play-Tile-Map-Editor/).

 Enjoy creating amazing pixel art and integrating it seamlessly with p5play!